emaicus/Rangers-and-Ruffians/docs/archive/Compendium_of_Character_Creation_2_1_0.md

   * __Ruffians:__ Gain advantage on charisma checks when speaking with seedy individuals, townspeople, or bandits.
   * __Intimidate:__ You have advantage on intimidation checks.
 * __Combat Abilities:__
-  * __Berserk:__ Once per rest, you can go into a rage, giving you +1 effective strength and dexterity, but decreasing your intelligence by 3.
-Further, gain advantage on Spell Power Saves when berserk.
-Going berserk lasts for 1 hour.
-Leaving berserk prematurely makes you fatigued, and gives you disadvantage on all rolls until you next sleep.
+  * __Berserk:__ Once per rest, you can go into a rage, giving you +1 strength and dexterity, but decreasing your intelligence and perception by 3.
+A rage lasts for 1 hour.
+Coming out of a rage prematurely makes you fatigued, and gives you disadvantage on all rolls until you next sleep.
   * __Taunt:__ _(Cost 1)_ You can taunt your opponents.
 Foes within 30 feet of you must make an inner fire saving throw or be forced to attack you instead of others.
 Repeat save each turn.